Prepaid Funerals in Canada: Are They Worth It?

 • You want to protect against rising funeral costs

-• You have specific wishes you want honored
+• You have specific wishes you want honoured

 • You want to minimize your family's decision-making burden